webpack/webpack.js.org/src/content/api/node.md

 any hook event in the `Compiler`'s lifecycle.
-The [`WebpackOptionsDefaulter`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsDefaulter.js) and [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js) utilities are used by webpack to configure its `Compiler` instance with all the built-in plugins.
+The [`WebpackOptionsDefaulter`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsDefaulter.js) and [`WebpackOptionsApply`](https://github.com/webpack/webpack/blob/master/lib/WebpackOptionsApply.js) utilities are used by webpack to configure it's `Compiler` instance with all the built-in plugins.

 The `run` method is then used to kickstart all compilation work.
 Upon